aledgriffiths79/cookbook/README.md

 In this projects directory is a folder **wireframe**.
 In that folder i have designed a mockup of my inital plan for the project.
 I have designed it so that i have the flexibility if needed to alter something, whether it be the functionality, the color scheme, fonts etc as i progress through the project.
 Its not good practice to set anything in stone from the start but important to have an idea of the structure of the application.

+## Deployment

+My application was coded in the IDE: **Virtual Studio Code**, a local GIT directory was used for version control and then uploaded to GITHUB.
+This site is hosted using Heroku and is deployed directly from the master branch.
+The deployed site will update automatically upon new commits to the master branch.

+In order for the success of the deployment version i would create an environment variable file named env.py.
+In this file i will store the MongoDB configuration key and values in order to keep the production database connection string private.
+A MongoDB database was used as the place to store data for this application.
+I also need to store these configuration variables in my **config vars** in my heroku settings which acts like a security confirmation in accordance with the values i have set in my env.py file.
+As these variables and its values are confidential they must not be seen by the public, therefore, i have created a file called .gitignore.
+In this file will be a list of files that i have within the applications repository that i dont want to share to github/public.
+And one of those files and its data is the environment variable file, **env.py**.

+In the development phase of my application i still needed to keep the security of my configuration variables private, because even though my application wasnt in deployment at that stage, in order to work on the development stage i still had to upload my code to github for the changes in my application to take place.

 ## Credits

 ### Content